minagrullon/9-1-module-two-final-practice-assessment/readme.md

 ### Select Menu

-&nbsp; The people's names should be populated into `option` elements from a call to the API inside the select menu.
+The people's names should be populated into `option` elements from a call to the API inside the select menu.

 `option` elements should have a `value `of the person's `name` and the text should be the person's `name`.